orenbareket/Legal-Topic-Classifier/README.md

 Note that the result is based on machine learning algorithms and might not be 100% accurate, especially for complex legal scenarios.
 Experimenting and Analyzing:

-Feel free to try different legal texts and explore the various predicted legal topics the app provides.
+Feel free to try different legal texts and explore the various predicted legal topics the app provides. please note that :

+The Legal Topic Classifier model used in this experiment is trained to predict the following legal topics:

+Inheritance Rights
+Renting
+Marriage and Divorce
+Harassment
+Discrimination
+Defamation
+Medical Malpractice
+Privacy
+Child Support
+Feel free to input the legal text related to any of these topics and explore the model's predictions.
+Note that this is an experimental model and may not cover all possible legal scenarios accurately.

 Model